sindrenm/compose-navigation-crash-repro/README.md

+> [!note]
+> This repository is archived, as the issue it reproduces has been fixed.

 # Navigation Crash Reproduction

 This project exists to showcase how to reproduce a crash in the `navigation-compose` artifact.
 To reproduce the crash,